RENCI-NRIG/cilogon-vouch-proxy-example/README.md

         - **given_name** - first name, e.g., "`John`"
         - **family_name** - last name, e.g.,  "`Smith`"
         - **name** - display/full name, e.g., "`John A Smith`"

+### Additional supported items

+In addition to the claims listed above, the following tokens can also be requested during authentication (NOTE: `refresh_token` is only available by request per OIDC Client, and can only be enabled by CILogon staff)

 - **tokens**: optional
     - **id_token** - e.g., "`eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJpZHBfbmFtZSI6IlVuaXZlcnNpdHiOjE0NTQ0NDkxNDEsImF1dGhfdGltZSI6IjE0NTQ0NDkxMTEifQ`"